Type text, add images, blackout confidential details, add comments, highlights and more.

 Begin by entering your company name and establishment details at the top of the form.
 This information is crucial for identifying your workplace.

-In the 'Extent of and Outcome of INJURY' section, provide details about any injuries that occurred, including dates and whether they resulted in lost workdays.
-Use checkboxes to indicate if an injury involved days away from work.
+In the 'Extent of and Outcome of INJURY' section, record each incident by entering the date, type of injury, and whether it resulted in lost workdays.
+Use checkboxes to indicate if injuries involved days away from work.

-Complete the certification section at the bottom by entering your title and date.
-This confirms that all information is accurate and complete.
+Complete the certification section at the bottom by signing and dating it.
+This confirms that all entries are accurate and complete.

 Start using our platform today to easily fill out your OSHA 200 log for free!